tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/1/LessonPlan.md

 ### 4. Everyone Do: Activating your first artificial neuron (15 min)

-In this activity, students are introduced to Keras and they will use this library to start building neural networks..
+In this activity, students are introduced to Keras and how they can use this library to start building neural networks.

 **Files:**